European Journal of Neuroscience

 The European Journal of Neuroscience is a biweekly peer-reviewed scientific journal covering all aspects of neuroscience.
 It was established in 1989 with Ray Guillery (then at the University of Oxford) as the founding editor-in-chief.
-The editor-in-chief is John J. Foxe (University of Rochester) The journal is published by Wiley-Blackwell on behalf of the Federation of European Neuroscience Societies.
+The current editors-in-chief are John J. Foxe (University of Rochester) and Yoland Smith (Emory University).
+The journal is published by Wiley-Blackwell on behalf of the Federation of European Neuroscience Societies.
 Authors can elect to have accepted articles published as open access.
 The journal adopted transparent peer-review in January 2017.

 Features

-The journal also publishes special and virtual issues related to topical issue in neuroscience.
+The journal also publishes special and virtual issues related to topical issues in neuroscience.

 Editors-in-chief

 The following persons have been or are editor-in-chief: